The Ghost of Nang Naak

 A temple was built next to her burial place.
 The abbot kept the piece of her skull.
 He gave it to the monks at his temple to take care of but it has since been lost.
 The story of Nang Naak was recently made into a movie.
 And that is the story of Nang Naak as told to be by a group of four people.
 As her temple was only fifteen minutes away by car, off we went.

-Nang Naak temple is161000k2.jpg only one of several buildings on the monastery grounds.
+Nang Naak temple is only one of several buildings on the monastery grounds.
 Taking a walking tour through the grounds in the direction of the grave one first arrives at a very large tent with about 20 fortune-tellers offering their services behind the main temple.
 A fortune-telling machine is also on hand.

 Next there is a section of a tree that has been hit by lightening held horizontally on pillars.
 This section of tree belongs to one of the trees Nang Naak is buried under next to her temple.
 Its surface is coated with wax.
 People rub the tree so that winning lottery numbers appear.